Guest post by Cami Lewis, ArcSight Security Product Marketing Manager and Amir Einav, Head of Product Management, ArcSight

 Why is it that in 2017 it still takes large organizations weeks or even months to detect a major breach?
 SOC threat detection needs to move to the next level.
 Security Information and Event Management (SIEM) tools have used real-time correlation for more than a decade as the key approach to enterprise security operations, but SIEM tools are now evolving fast to leverage the latest technologies.
 In the past few years the proliferation of newer advanced analytics tools are now scouring infrastructures and alerting security personnel to more advanced threats that require investigation.
 Here at ArcSight we believe that while there is tremendous value provided by SIEM, it is not enough.
 Rule-based SIEM is a good foundational layer for many threats and especially prioritizing alerts but advanced threats might be missed even with a well-tuned SIEM.
 Exciting new advanced analytics and big data visualization provide new capabilities that together can tighten the detection grid and reduce the attack surface.

 SOC teams around the world are facing concerns such a talent shortage in the millions as well as the exploding data variety and scale, but security operations practitioners are clearly aware that they have to improve their threat detection.
-This is where the Detection Trinity comes in: a combination of real-time correlation, detection analytics and hunt.
+This is where the Detection Trinity comes in: a combination of real-time correlation, detection analytics and threat hunting.
 These are three distinct types of detection techniques, all of which leverage enriched and normalized event log data, network traffic and end-point sensors.
 Each technique by itself is capable of finding threats, while offering different considerations, but their combination is the detection Elysium of an advance Security Operations (SecOps).

 Type of threats